Expand the section navigation mobile menu

 3. Follow up with your field supervisor to confirm a start date, schedule, expectations, and required documents.

-4. Be sure to complete any paperwork that is required by the field supervisor of your internship ASAP, as well as the forms below that are required for CRJ 4950.
+4. Complete paperwork that is required by the field supervisor of your internship.